 - Track your success.
 Interceptor cups under your bed posts are also one of the best ways of keeping track of your success with bed bug control.
 Check the cups regularly and empty into a trash bag or bucket of soapy water.
 You may even want to keep track of how many bed bugs you catch weekly so that you can track your success.
 Wipe out the interceptors and make sure they are clean.
 Some devices, like the Climbup Interceptor, require redusting with a very small amount of talcum powder to make them slippery again and reduce the bed bug’s chance of escape.
 Note that talc is not toxic to bed bugs, but simply makes it harder for them to climb out of the cup.
 The talc should be barely visible, and more is definitely not better.

 A last warning

 Pesticides should always be used with caution, and especially when used indoors.
 Never use a pesticide for bed bugs that does not bear clear directions stating that it can be used indoors.
 Never spray yourself, children or pets with a pesticide.
 And follow the label safety directions carefully.
 Pesticide labels contain directions for use that are not merely suggestions.
 Failure to follow directions exactly is illegal and can result in poor control and possible harm to yourself and family.
 For more information, see the EPA Consumer Alert on pesticides and bed bugs.

 For more information

 For more information about bed bugs, including their biology and how to recognize them, see other factsheets on the Citybugs bed bug page.
+The State of Michigan has also recently published a very detailed guide to Do-it-yourself bed bug control.
 Also, if you decide you need professional help, check out our advice on How to Select a Bed Bug Control Professional, ENTO-033.

 Michael Merchant, Ph.D., Professor and Extension Urban Entomologist, Texas A&M AgriLife Extension Service.
 Dallas.